qlassiqa/qWorkflow/README.md

 #Workflow Library

-###Introduction
+##A. Introduction
 This is an AppleScript library for creating workflows with Alfred 2.
-This library provides an object-oriented class with functions for working with plist settings files, reading and writing data to files, generating Alfred feedback results, requesting remote data, and more.
+This library provides an object-oriented class with functions for working with plist settings files, reading and writing data to files, generating Alfred feedback results, requesting remote data, and more (make sure you read the [DOCUMENTATION](https://github.com/qlassiqa/alfred-workflow/blob/master/documentation/Documentation.md) to get a grip on how to properly use this library).

-It was originally created by [David Ferguson using PHP](https://github.com/jdfwarrior/Workflows), and was rewritten by me in AppleScript to provide the same functionality to all my fellow AppleScript lovers.
+It was originally created by [David Ferguson using PHP](https://github.com/jdfwarrior/Workflows), and was entirely rewritten by me using AppleScript to provide the same functionality to all my fellow AppleScript lovers.

 So you may be asking yourself: